-You may have difficulty selling your securities Application will be made to list the offered securities on the Irish Stock Exchange.
+You may have difficulty selling vour securities

+Application will be made to list the offered securities on the Irish Stock Exchange.
 There can be no assurance that this listing will be obtained.
 If the securities are not listed on a securities exchange and you want to sell your securities, you will have to locate a purchaser that is willing to purchase them.
-The underwriters intend to make a secondary market for the offered securities.
-The underwriters will do so by offering to buy the securities from investors that wish to sell.
+The underwriters intend to make a secondary market for the offered securities. underwriters will do so by offering to buy the securities from investors that wish to sell.
 However, the underwriters will not be obligated to make offers to buy the securities and may stop making offers at any time.
 In addition, the prices offered, if any, may not reflect prices that other potential purchasers would be willing to pay, were they to be given the opportunity.
 There have been times in the past where there have been very few buyers of asset backed securities, and there may be times in the future.
-As a result, you may not be able to sell your securities when you want to do so or you may not be able to obtain the price that you wish to receive.
-If the trust assets are insufficient to make payments on the securities, you may incur a loss The trust is not permitted to have any significant assets or sources of funds other than the trust student loans, the guaranty agreements, the reserve account and the collection account.
-You will have no claim to any amounts properly distributed to the owner trust certificateholders, the indenture trustee, the owner trustee, the grantor trustee, the administrator, the back-up administrator or the servicer, from time to time.
-If you are a holder of any securities, and the reserve account is exhausted, the trust will depend solely on payments with respect to the trust student loans to make payments on the notes and you could suffer a loss.
-The characteristics of the trust student loans may change Certain characteristics of the trust student loans will vary from the characteristics of the trust student loans described in this prospectus supplement due to payments received over time.
-Distribution by loan type and weighted average interest rates may vary as a result of variations in the effective rates of interest applicable to the trust student loans after the remaining terms of the deferral and forbearance periods.
+As a result, you may not be able to sell your securities when you want to do so or you may not be able to obtain the price that you wish to receive

+If the trust assets are insufficient to make payments on the securities, you may incur a loss The trust is not permitted to have any significant assets or sources of funds other than the trust student loans, the guaranty agreements, the reserve account, the pre-funding account and the collection account.
+You will have no claim to any amounts properly distributed to the owner trust certificateholders, the indenture trustee, the owner trustee, the grantor trustee, the administrator, the back-up administrator or the servicers, from time to time.

+If you are a holder of any securities, and the reserve account and the pre-funding account are exhausted, the trust will depend solely on payments with respect to the trust student loans to make payments on the notes and you could suffer a loss.

+The characteristics of the trust student loans may change

+Certain characteristics of the trust student loans will vary from the characteristics of the trust student loans described in this prospectus supplement due to payments received over time and the addition of additional trust student loans.
+Distribution by loan type and weighted average interest rates may vary as a result of variations in the effective rates of interest applicable to the trust student loans after each transfer of additional student loans to the trust and the remaining terms of the deferral and forbearance periods.

-Your yield to maturity may be reduced by prepayments, delinquencies and defaults The pre-tax return on your investment is uncertain and will depend on a number of factors including the following:
+Your yield to maturity may be reduced by prepayments, delinquencies and defaults

+The pre-tax return on your investment is uncertain and will depend on a number of factors including the following: